Table of contents

 The NSW Planning Department reckons you don’t.

-Recent changes to legislation now allow developers to build apartment blocks without parking if the project is close enough to public transport.
+Recent changes to the legislation now allow developers to build apartment blocks without parking if the project is close enough to public transport.

 The idea is to improve housing affordability and encourage the use of public transport.